-COST OF RENT: California's median rent for a 2 bedroom is the 4th highest in the nation and for a 3 bedroom is the 2nd highest in the nation!
+COST OF RENT: California's median rent is the 3rd highest in the nation!
 SOURCE: RentData.org.
 Here is a more detailed breakdown;

 COST OF HEALTH CARE & HEALTH INSURANCE: We have the 4th highest per capita expense for health care ($9,859 per person).
 SOURCE: World Population Review

 Obamacare would not have passed without the support of the the health insurance and pharmaceutical (Big Pharma) industries.
 Obamacare Enriches Only The Health Insurance Giants and Their Shareholders by Forbes explains the impact that Obamacare's passage had on the health insurance industry.
 Big Pharma got what they wanted too.
 This Wall Street Journal's article spells out their secret deal with the Obama Administration.